pytest-dev/pytest/CONTRIBUTING.rst

 Contribution getting started
 ============================

 Contributions are highly welcomed and appreciated.
-Every little help counts, so do not hesitate!
+Every little bit of help counts, so do not hesitate!

 .. contents::